 Statue of Aske on the green in front of the central block.
 1836 copy made of Coade stone of an earlier statue in Haberdashers robes, and holding building plans in his hand.
 Moved here from Hoxton 1903.

 The Girls School, by Henry Stock 1891, is a large red brick building in Queen Anne style, with a Tudor door case and fantastic gargoyles.
 In front is the Connaught Wing of 1936,

 Field House, home of Josiah Stansfield

 Houses of the 1860s now part of Goldsmiths.

 Laurie Grove Baths designed by Thomas Dinwiddy 1898, closed 1991.
 Now the Research & Development Precinct of Goldsmiths.
 Red brick and stone building is of an intricate and dense design, Swimming baths with Grand entrance steps, etc. pools boarded over and used by students for dances and sports.

-Lewisham High Road or Counter Hill now Lewisham Way.
-Once an area of Rabbit warrens
+Lewisham High Road until 1939 or Counter Hill, meaning County Hill, now Lewisham Way.
+Once an area of rabbit warrens

 Bridge over Ravensbourne tributary which came roughly down the line of Malpas Road